RocketChat/docs-old/installation/manual-installation/multiple-instances-to-improve-performance/README.md

 Another very important part is your database.
 As mentioned above, you will need to make sure you are running a replicaset.

 This is important for a couple of reasons:
 1. Database reliability.
-You're gonna want to make sure that your data is safe as well as you have another node incase something happens to your primary.
+You will want to make sure that your data is replicated, and you have another node if something happens to your primary.
-2. Rocket.Chat does what's called tailing the oplog.
+2. Rocket.Chat does what's called oplog tailing.
 The oplog is turned on when you setup a replicaset.
-Mongo makes use of this to publish events to so the other nodes in the replicaset can make sure its data is up to date.
-Like that Rocket.Chat makes use of this to watch for database events.
+Mongo makes use of this to publish events so the other nodes in the replicaset can make sure its data is up to date.
+Rocket.Chat makes use of this to watch for database events.
 If someone sends a message on Instance 1 and you are connected to Instance 2.
 Instance 2 watches for message insert events and then is able to show you a new message has arrived.

 ### Database engine
-Another thing to keep in mind is the database engine you are using.
-By default mongo now uses wiredtiger.
+Another thing to keep in mind is the storage engine you are using.
+By default mongo uses wiredtiger.
 Wiredtiger under some loads can be very CPU and Memory intensive.
 Under small single instance setups we don't typically see issues.
-But when you reach multiple instances it can some times get a bit unruly.
+But when you run multiple instances of Rocket.Chat it can some times get a bit unruly.

-Its because of this we recommend in multiple instance situations that you switch the mongo engine to mmapv1.
+It's because of this we recommend in multiple instance situations that you switch the mongo storage engine to mmapv1.